The science behind our ME/CFS research study

 Any significant DNA differences revealed by the GWAS will be strong scientific leads that researchers can pursue with new studies.
 We hope their future work will lead to the development of diagnostic tests and targeted treatments for ME/CFS.

-Indeed, GWAS in other diseases have already revealed valuable information.
+Indeed, GWAS in other diseases have already revealed valuable information (link opens in a new tab).

 GWAS have led to a better understanding of the molecular causes of rheumatoid arthritis, which involves painful inflammation of the joints.
 Scientists are developing new drugs as a result of these insights.